deepakhj/cadent/docs/writers.md

 NOTE: there are 2 cassandra "modes" ..
 Flat and Blob

 Flat: store every "time, min, max, sun, count, first, last" in a single row
-Blob: store a "chunk" of time (1hour) in a bit packed compressed blob (a "TimeSeries")
+Blob: store a "chunk" of a byte size (16kb default) in a bit packed compressed blob (a "TimeSeries")

 Regardless of choice ...